Recognized leader on diversity and inclusion appointed associate dean at UTSW

 “At UT Southwestern, I will be collaborating with a talented team to build on current efforts to enhance the diverse and inclusive climate of this world-class faculty,” Capers says.
 “The spirit of innovation at UTSW is the perfect setting for launching novel strategies to recruit, support, and promote diverse physicians and scientists.”

 As associate dean, Capers oversees and develops initiatives that expand faculty diversity and ensure inclusion and equity for faculty across all departments and mission areas.
 He will build on existing programs, working closely with Byron Cryer, M.D., associate dean for faculty development and professor of internal medicine, and Helen Yin, Ph.D., associate dean for women’s careers and professor of physiology.
-Capers will also serve as a member of the UTSW President’s Council on Diversity and Inclusion.
+Capers will also serve as a member of the UTSW President’s Council on Institutional Opportunity.

 Capers’ appointment reflects the commitment to diversity and inclusion at UT Southwestern, where the workforce is majority-minority with 38 percent identifying as white.
 UT Southwestern’s Offices of Student Diversity & Inclusion and Faculty Diversity & Development are responsible for recruiting and retaining top students and faculty to campus, while also implementing strategies to promote the growth and presence of women and underrepresented minorities.
 At UT Southwestern Medical School, the percentage of underrepresented minorities is 27 percent for the Class of 2024, nearly double the national average of 14 percent.